Understand Noise with Wi-Fi SNR

 • Fluorescent Lights

 SNR with higher values equates to faster data rates, fewer retransmissions and overall better throughput.
-The SNR can be improvement by mitigating sources of noise, increasing the number of Access Points (better signal strength).
+The SNR can be improved by mitigating sources of noise, increasing the number of Access Points (better signal strength).
 Antenna orientation and placement can also influence SNR.
 Modern Wi-Fi network analyzers like the EtherScope™ nXG can help measure SNR and or troubleshoot low SNR related issues.